Guerrillas and the “Jungle”

 The animation studio seemed completely unconcerned with the swirl of problematic themes in both cases: race, man versus nature, and imperialism.
 And even in spite of their deliberate disregard for Kipling’s work, some troubling elements crept through.

 There is a lot of debate as to the symbolism of the original The Jungle Book.
-Some say that Mowgli’s behavior toward the beasts of the jungle parallels that of the British, enforcing his “imperial” education and rule upon them, and defeating those that threaten his livelihood.
-Another view is that the human villagers are the imperialists imposing their will on the animals, who represent the native population in rebellion.
-This second interpretation traps Mowgli between two worlds, which makes much more sense to me.
+Some say that Mowgli’s behavior toward the beasts of the jungle parallels that of the British, enforcing his “imperial” education and rule upon them, and defeating those who threaten his livelihood.

-Indeed, in the end, the author seems to have created a somewhat autobiographical protagonist.
+The author seems to have created a somewhat autobiographical protagonist.
 A sense of not belonging is central to Kipling, from the otherness of his birth as an Anglo-Indian, seen by the Indians as a Britisher, to his ending up as an American, seen in his adoptive land as Indian.
-The cycle ends with Mowgli’s line:

 Kipling sold out to the British governing class, not financially but emotionally.
 This warped his political judgement, for the British ruling class were not what he imagined, and it led him into abysses of folly and snobbery, but he gained a corresponding advantage from having at least tried to imagine what action and responsibility are like.

-Even still, Kipling is not always so clear in his sympathies; take the poem “A Pict Song”:
+Even still, Kipling is not always so clear in his sympathies; take the poem “A Pict Song”:¹¹

 Rome never looks where she treads